CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## 🕹️ Entertainment

-I mostly watch Netflix with the occasional indie game on the Ninteno Switch.
+I mostly watch Netflix, and enjoy the occasional indie game on the Nintendo Switch.
 When I was young, the Gameboy Pocket & Anime defined my youth.
 Not a lot has changed apparently.

 <!-- Mortal Kombat I-III, Zelda, Pokémon Red and Blue (Gameboy Pocket), Final Fantasy VII, Devil May Cry, Diablo II: Lord of Destruction, [The Matrix](https://youtu.be/uAXtO5dMqEI), Constantine, Dragon Ball, [Cowboy Bebop](https://youtu.be/fLaBzPPF4cU), and [Berserk](https://youtu.be/h63YO1cInQM).  -->